Santa Barbara Library

 The Santa Barbara Public Library is the public library system of Santa Barbara, California.

 The Santa Barbara Public Library is the main library in Santa Barbara.
 It contains 290,086 volumes.
 In fiscal year 2017 the library system circulated 1,888,710 items to approximately 235,577 residents.
-The library's current director is Jessica Cadiente, who has held her position since 2016.
-There are branch libraries in Montecito, Carpinteria, and on the Eastside of Santa Barbara.
-The Santa Barbara Public Library System is a member of the Black Gold Library Consortium, which also includes the Goleta Library System, San Luis Obispo Library System, the Paso Robles Library, the Santa Maria Library System, the Lompoc Library, and the Blanchard Library in Santa Paula.
+The library's current interim director is Brandon Beaudette, who has held his position since 2025.
+There are branch libraries in Montecito and on the Eastside of Santa Barbara.

 The Faulkner Memorial Art Gallery, and Faulkner East and West Galleries, are also located within the library building.